Take Off Your Colours: Release and touring

-The band also announced that they had signed to Epitaph Records on 10 March 2009.
-Following a premier on BBC Radio 1 on April 6, "Finders Keepers" was released as a single to precede the album on 25 May.
+The band's signing to Epitaph Records was made public on 10 March 2009.
 The band were excited about working with the label, as they knew Epitaph for helping other acts reach the main stage of Warped Tour and be able to tour internationally.
 Franceschi later recounted that they "never really saw any of that, they practically did nothing for us, fucking nothing whatsoever," concluding that he never even met the label's founder Brett Gurewitz.
-Following this, the band headlined the Slam Dunk Festival, and performed at the Download and GuilFest festivals.
-Epitaph made Take Off Your Colours available for streaming on 16 July, ahead of its US release on 21 July.
-As well as studio and acoustic versions of "Finders Keepers", this version featured several bonus tracks: an acoustic version of "Save It for the Bedroom", the B-sides to "Gossip", "Jealous Minds Think Alike", and re-recorded "Save It for the Bedroom" singles.
+Following a premier on BBC Radio 1 on April 6, "Finders Keepers" was released as a single to precede the album on 25 May.
+Epitaph made Take Off Your Colours available for streaming on 16 July, ahead of its US release five days later.
+In addition to the studio and acoustic versions of "Finders Keepers", this version featured several bonus tracks: an acoustic version of "Save It for the Bedroom", the B-sides to "Gossip", "Jealous Minds Think Alike", and the album version of "Save It for the Bedroom".
 The US iTunes version of Take Off Your Colours also includes "Kiss and Tell", a song which would later be released as a single to promote a UK limited edition of the album.

-In August, the band went on the Warped Tour and performed at the Reading and Leeds Festivals.
-In early September, the band did some small, intimate club shows in the UK.
-"Kiss and Tell" was released as a single on 7 September 2009, a week before the limited edition of Take Off Your Colours was released in the UK.
+"Kiss and Tell" was released as a single on 7 September 2009; the song's music video features a house party.
+The track was issued a week before the limited edition of Take Off Your Colours was released in the UK.
 In addition to "Kiss and Tell", it features the original album on one disc and another disc of additional songs: "Finders Keepers", and B-sides to the "Gossip", "Jealous Minds Think Alike", and re-recorded "Save It for the Bedroom" singles.
-Between September and November, the band performed with The Academy Is..., Mayday Parade, Set Your Goals and The Secret Handshake in the US on the AP Fall Ball Tour.

-By November 2009, Franceschi described playing the material live as having "become suffocated almost and we've really overplayed some of them".
-Prior to Slam Dunk Festival 2015, there were rumours that the band was going to perform Take Off Your Colours in its entirety.
-Franceschi later explained the band would be "extensively paying homage to that with songs" from the album.
 In 2021, Franceschi ranked Take Off Your Colours as his least favourite You Me at Six album, stating that it had a "lot of heart and teen angst on that album which I don’t think we could truly do again even if we tried".